 Credits

 All classes in a FIG are regular UW classes that count toward the requirements needed to earn a degree.
 As with any UW class, each of the classes within the FIG cluster is assigned a certain number of credits.
-The three courses in the “Rainforests and Coral Reefs” FIG total either 10 or 11 credits, depending on the Spanish class.
+The three courses in the “Rainforests and Coral Reefs” FIG total 10 credits.